tsegall/fta/README.md

 Analyze Text data to determine type information and other key metrics associated with a text stream.
 A key objective of the analysis is that it should be sufficiently fast to be in-line (e.g. as the data is input from some source it should be possible to stream the data through this class without undue performance degradation).
+See Performance notes below.
-Support for non-English date detection is relatively robust, with the following excpetions: No support for non-Gregorian calendars, no support for non-Arabic numerals and no support for Japanese.
+Support for non-English date detection is relatively robust, with the following exceptions:
+* No support for non-Gregorian calendars
+* No support for non-Arabic numerals and no support for Japanese.

 Typical usage is:
 ```java